 The highest level of membership in the Australian Writers’ Guild is Life Membership.
 We currently have 28 Life Members who are well-respected pioneers of the industry, many of whom are founding members of the AWG.

-The AWG receives assistance from Scripted Ink., South Australian Film Corporation, and Screen NSW for ongoing programs and from Media Super, Screenrights, AWGACS, EQ Media Group, AFTRS, Matchbox Pictures, ABC, ACTF, Bunya Productions, See Saw Films, Cameron's Management, By George Legal and Creative Content Australia for the Annual AWGIE Awards.
+The AWG receives assistance from Scripted Ink., South Australian Film Corporation, and Screen NSW for ongoing programs and from Media Super, Screenrights, AWGACS, SBS, AFTRS, Matchbox Pictures, ABC, ACTF, Fremantle, See Saw Films, By George Legal, HLA, Australians In Film, Princess Pictures, Cameron's Management and Creative Content Australia for the Annual AWGIE Awards.

 A History of the Australian Writers’ Guild